cloke/peel/README.md

 - [X] The file list of commits shows quotes
 - [X] Revert file
 - [ ] Revert all files (requires multiselect support to be added)
-- [ ] Add a way to check all files to be committed (ie changes should have the checkbox enabled)
+- [X] Add a way to check all files to be committed (ie changes should have the checkbox enabled)
+- [ ] Continue to look at what is considered staged or unstaged and fix check boxes as needed

 ### Pull
 - [ ] Pull remote into checked out branch